Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: Introduction

 The rest of the paper is organized as follows.
-We introduce the Cox models and SGD with necessary notations in Section \ref{sec:Background and Problem Setup}.
-We establish the theoretical properties of SGD estimators for Cox-NN and investigate the impact of batch size in Cox-NN training in Section \ref{sec:SGD Estimator for Cox Neural Network}.
-The theoretical properties of SGD estimators for Cox regression as well as the convergence of SGD algorithm over iterations are studied in Section \ref{sec:SGD for Cox regression}.
-Section \ref{sec:Numerical Implementation and Results} presents simulation studies and a real-world data example.
+In Section \ref{sec:Background and Problem Setup}, we review the Cox model and the SGD algorithm, with an introduction to the average mini-batch log-partial likelihood and the mb-MPLE for the Cox model.
+In Section \ref{sec:SGD Estimator for Cox Neural Network}, we establish the statistical properties of mb-MPLE for Cox-NN and investigate the impact of SGD batch size on training Cox-NN to find the mb-MPLE.
+The statistical properties of the mb-MPLE for Cox regression, as well as the convergence of SGD algorithm to the mb-MPLE over iterations, are studied in Section \ref{sec:SGD for Cox regression}.
+Section \ref{sec:Numerical Implementation and Results} presents simulation studies, and Section \ref{sec: Real Data Analysis} presents a real-world data analysis.
+Finally, we conclude and discuss further investigation directions in Section \ref{sec:discussion}.